ceilfors/ceilfors.github.io/_drafts/dependency-injection-in-aws-lambda-with-javascript.md

 ```

 # Other libraries
+Although there are quite a number of IoC libraries or frameworks out there, I find that
+most of them are an overkill for my need hence the idea shown here will not be using
+any NPM packages.
+Lambdas that are split well should not have a lot of dependencies to be managed.

 Don't really like Proxyquire as it feels too hacky.
 If I move my file around my proxyquire will break.
 I'm also not a big fan of rewire.